 - [12:13] THREE issues to consider

 The volatile journey of Bitcoin

-Bitcoin hasn’t been around that long.
+Bitcoin has not been around that long.
 It was steady for a long time around a couple hundred to a couple of thousand dollars.
 But had a dramatic rise to $20,000 in 2017.
 What happened next?
 It plunged at the beginning of 2018 and a lot of people lost money.
 In October 2020, it shot straight up.
-It’s worth over $53,000 per coin.
+It was worth over $53,000 per coin.
 It has proven extraordinarily volatile—gaining or losing 40% in a month or two.
-It’s been a wild ride.
+It has been a wild ride.

 So what’s led to this volatile track record?
 Why is the cost of Bitcoin continuing to rise?
-Bitcoin is earlier to purchase now.
+Bitcoin is easier to purchase now.
 There are also a lot more people talking about it.
 More millennials and institutions are buying.
-Others feel it’s a great hedge against inflation.
+Others feel it is a great hedge against inflation.
 But Bitcoin is of limited value as a reliable medium of exchange and as a risk-reducing asset.
-It’s not a hedge against a well-diversified portfolio.
+It is not a hedge against a well-diversified portfolio

 Bitcoin and gold as investments

 Assessing the merits of Bitcoin as an investment can be difficult.
 It means you have to lower your allocation of stocks, real estate, or bonds.
 You have to give up something to get Bitcoin, right?
 We expect to receive future income from stocks, real estate, etc. As a stock-holder, we participate in the profit.